-With big data shaping the growth of retail, Wilcon needs to ensure its ability to optimize its information technology systems make operations efficient and reach more customers while remaining proactive against potential system failures breaches of security
+With big data shaping the growth of retail, Wilcon needs to ensure its ability to optimize its information technology systems to make operations more efficient and reach more customers while remaining proactive against potential system failures and breaches of security

-As industry leader, Wilcon is in a position to shape the industry and market towards the adoption of more sustainable products, services. and business practices.
+As industry leader, Wilcon is in a position to shape the industry and the towards the market adoption of more sustainable products, services, and business practices.

-- Reputational damage from data breaches and system failures - Lags and operational delays from data breaches system failures - Market expansion without need to put up brick & mortar stores, decreasing capital outlay. - Requires less energy to operate and generate less waste - Addresses possible shortfall capable in manpower.
+- Reputational damage from data breaches and system failures - Lags and operational delays from data breaches system failures - Resistance from consumers to see value for money in sustainable products and services.

+- Market expansion without need to put up brick & mortar stores, decreasing capital outlay. - Requires less energy to operate and generate less waste - Addresses possible shortfall in capable manpower. - Address unmet needs through sustainable products and services - Enter new customer segments.